 A handful of applicants will be chosen for an interview with the committee(s) you applied to

-Hear back via Email what committee(s) accepted you (if you are accepted by two, decide which one you would like to intern for)
+Hear back via Email what committee(s) accepted you

 Learn what you need to know as an ACM Intern

 Intern to Officer Transition

 Hear from past interns!

 What is your favorite memory from being an intern?Accidentally breaking tables at the intern retreat